Paint is an Easy Way to Update Your Home

 Red – Is considered a power color and an indication of passion.
 By painting you front door red you’re saying your home is brimming with positive energy and vibrancy.

 Black – People who choose black paint for the front door convey a sense of strength, class and authority.
 This home is stable and owned by a person of influence.

 Green – A green front door represents calm, security, health and harmony.
 No wonder it's one of the most sought-after color choice.

 Brown – If you choose a brown front door it can mean one of two things.
 Brown denotes consistency, warmth and dependability.
 On the other hand, deep browns indicate anti-social behavior and the need for seclusion.
 So think twice before considering which brown to choose.

 Happy with your existing wall colors?
 Why not spruce up your trim, crown molding, niches, columns, mantel or stair railing and spindles?
 This type of painting requires a steady hand and a bit more skill and prep time but the results are amazing if you pick the right colors.

 For example, if you have builder-grade white on your stair railing or crown molding, choose a dark color to highlight the room's best features.
 It looks stunning against white, neutral or light gray walls and natural hardwood flooring.

 Update Cabinets and Furniture

-A coat of paint will also give your worn cabinets and furniture a new lease on life.
-Just make sure you prep surfaces by sanding them so they will accept and hold paint.
-You’ll also need to prime surfaces before applying your desired paint color.
+A fresh coat of paint will give your worn cabinets and furniture a new lease on life.
+Prep the surfaces by lightly sanding them so they'll accept and hold paint.
+You might also want to prime the surfaces after sanding before applying your desired paint color.